w3c/webappsec/admin/100_percent_https_roadmap.md

 ------------
 * Currently Mixed Content blocks happen before HSTS upgrades
 * Good to identify broken links, bad to make HSTS the most useful possible migration tool
+* If mixed content is going to block an HTTP resource, should it try to upgrade it to HTTPS automatically?

 Scheme Upgrading
 ------------